 Spending time together is really the best gift.
 If you add cocktails and spirits to that, well, you’re a genius.
 Here are a few of my favorite experiential gift suggestions.

-- Give them a MasterClass: So many of us learn by seeing and doing.
+- Give them a MasterClass: Many of us learn by seeing and doing.
 If your gift recipient has exhausted YouTube for all the home bartending videos, MasterClass has you covered.
 James Beard honoree Lynnette Marrero and Ryan Chetiyawardana will teach you the essentials of cocktail making.
 Their 17-part series teaches how to mix a perfectly balanced drink for every occasion and mood.

-Splurge Gifts for Mixologists
+Apparel Gifts for Mixologists and Cocktail Lovers

-Small Gifts for All Cocktail Lovers
+Small Gifts for Cocktail Lovers

-- Glass Straws & Cocktail Picks: For an environmental-minded friend, these reusable glass straws and cocktail picks from Surfside Sips are durable and beautiful.
+- Glass Straws: These reusable glass straws and cocktail picks from Surfside Sips are durable and beautiful.
 They come in a variety of colors and the straws come in five lengths.
-They are also very affordable; plus you can save 20% off your order with the code COCKTAILSAWAY.
+They are very affordable and you can save 20% off your order with the code COCKTAILSAWAY.

 - Cloth Cocktail Napkins: I love serving cocktails with fancy napkins.
 Not only do they help combat condensation, but they make things feel a bit festive.
 These flour sack cloth ones are perfect year-round.